Krabkvadrat/PI_camera_for_TG_bot/README.md

 # Raspberry Pi Camera Telegram Bot

-A Telegram bot that allows you to capture photos and record videos using a Raspberry Pi camera module.
+A Telegram bot that allows you to control a Raspberry Pi camera, take photos, and record videos.

 ## Features

-- 📸 Capture photos
+- Take photos using the Raspberry Pi camera
-- 📹 Record videos (2-30 seconds)
+- Record videos with customizable duration
-- 🖼️ View latest captured photo
-- 🎥 View latest recorded video
+- View latest photos and videos
-- 📊 Log all interactions
-- 🔒 Thread-safe camera operations
+- Clean up old files
-- 📝 Comprehensive logging
+- Comprehensive logging system

 ## Prerequisites

 - Raspberry Pi with camera module
-- Docker and Docker Compose installed
+- Python 3.9 or later
 - Telegram Bot Token (get it from [@BotFather](https://t.me/botfather))

 ## Installation